FREE PRINTABLE: LOW CARB & KETO FOOD LISTGET IT NOW

 Fold in the red onion, jalapeno, and fresh cilantro.

 Serving size: 1/4 cup

 Video Showing How To Make The Best Homemade Guacamole:

-Don't miss the VIDEO above - it's the easiest way to learn how to make The Best Homemade Guacamole!
+Scroll up a bit to see the video for this recipe -- it's located directly above the ingredients list.
+It's the easiest way to learn how to make The Best Homemade Guacamole!